danobot/entity-controller/README.md

 **MQTT Topic**

-Supplying the top-level `topic` parameter allows the MOtionLight to react to MQTT messages.
-This is used to cancel any pending motion timeouts when the entity is controlled through some other means, for example another automation (refer to state diagram).
+Supplying the top-level `topic` parameter allows the MotionLight to react to MQTT messages.
+This is used to cancel any pending motion timeouts when the entity is controlled through some other means, for example another automation (refer to state diagram `CONTROL_COMMAND` event).
 This mechanism is yet to be implemented and tested.

 ```yaml
 motion_light: